How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-While the United States Environmental Protection Agency (EPA) sets the minimum standards of competency for pesticide applicators, licensure is taken care of at the state level.
-All pesticide applicators (and their supervisors) in Texas should be licensed by all the necessary state regulatory agencies.
+The United States Environmental Protection Agency (EPA) has established minimum competency standards for pesticide applicators, but licensure is handled at the state level.
+All pesticide applicators and supervisors in Texas need to be licensed through the proper state regulatory agencies.

 -